h3dema/openrwrt-devel/README.md

 This repository helps create a docker container to compile and develop openwrt applications.
 It downloads OpenWRT Backfire 10.03 (compatible with our Linksys devices).
 If you want other version, you can edit the Dockerfile.
+This repository automatically downloads openvswitch implementation to the packages directory, so you can compile create an image with openvswitch.

 ## Installation